PapaTim7/InventoryMS/README.md

 ## Simple interactive web (frontend) for an Inventory Management System

-The backend is mocked for example to retrieve data from a hardcoded pre-defined store.
+The backend is mocked to retrieve data from a hardcoded pre-defined store.
 The UI allows users to perform the following operations:

 - Add a new product to the inventory.
 - Update the quantity of a product in the inventory.